ryanlupinski/Portfolio-Optimization/README.md

 Listing 1.
 List of ETF symbol names

 ## 2nd 50%: Momentum and Trend-Following
-The tool uses Pandas to calculate total return and 200 day simple moving averages (200DSMA) of all asset classes.
+The tool uses Pandas to calculate total return and 200 day simple moving averages (200-Day SMA) of all asset classes.
-Below is rough pseudo-code that describes the method for determining the momentum and trend-following allocation.
+Below is rough pseudocode that describes the method for determining the momentum and trend-following allocation.
 ```
 for etf in portfolio:
     calculate etf 1,3,6,12 month total return